A fresh approach to optimizing federal data centers

 Post filed in: data center optimization

-Last week, we announced that GSA’s Office of Government-wide Policy (OGP) will serve as the Managing Partner for OMB’s Data Center Optimization Initiative (DCOI) to help federal agencies implement the data center provisions of the Federal Information Technology Acquisition Reform Act (FITARA).
+Last week, we announced that GSA’s Office of Government-wide Policy will serve as the Managing Partner for OMB’s Data Center Optimization Initiative to help federal agencies implement the data center provisions of the Federal Information Technology Acquisition Reform Act.
 The DCOI requires federal agencies to develop and report on data center strategies to consolidate and optimize existing facilities, achieve cost savings, and transition to more efficient infrastructure, such as cloud services and inter-agency shared services.

 As managing partner, OGP will focus on three primary objectives:

 - Encouraging the best-equipped federal data centers to provide services to other agencies, based on the notion that most programs, bureaus and agencies should be focused on their mission and not with the costs and risks of operating their own data centers.

 - Fostering an internal federal marketplace for data center services through which customer agencies can select the best match for their needs from available interagency shared service providers and the private sector.

 - Charting a clear path to the cloud by moving away from a dependence on physical infrastructure, consistent with the President’s FY 2017 budget goals to modernize IT and minimize spending on legacy systems and infrastructure, and improve our cybersecurity posture.

 Few would debate that if we had the opportunity to build the federal government’s IT infrastructure from the ground up today, it would certainly look very different than the current state.
 The DCOI is an ambitious effort to optimize and innovate more than 10,000 data centers operated by federal agencies.